December 23, 2020 /

 2. “Bilingual sworn declaration,” made by the interested parties, to a UK lawyer or notary with an “Apostille” (Hague Convention 1961)

-For the release of the permit to get married, Lithuanian citizens must apply to the Municipal Registry Offices in Lithuania.
+Lithuanian citizens must apply to the Municipal Registry Offices in Lithuania to release the permit to get married.
 The certificate must have its translation into Italian by a sworn translator.
 Both documents must have an “Apostille” (The Hague Convention).

 Starting from May 14, 2015, the certificates issued by the Civil Registers of the Mexican States are the only certificates attesting to a person’s marital status.
 In particular, the new certificate of “Constancia de Resistencia de Registro” certifies that there are no registrations in the name of the person concerned.
 Therefore, the registrar officers can accept these certificates to celebrate the marriage of Mexican citizens who intend to marry in Italy.